-In preparing financial statements in conformity with U.S. GAAP, management is required to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements, as well as the reported amounts of expenses during the reporting period.
+In preparing financial statements in conformity with U.S. GAAP, management is required to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements, as well as the reported amounts of expenses during the reporting period.
 Due to inherent uncertainty involved in making estimates, actual results reported in future periods may be affected by changes in these estimates.
 On an ongoing basis, the Company evaluates its estimates and assumptions.
-These estimates and assumptions include revenue recognition, valuing equity securities in share-based payments, estimating expenses of contracted research organizations, estimating fair value of equity instruments recorded as derivative liabilities, estimating the fair value of net assets acquired in business combinations, estimating the useful lives of depreciable and amortizable assets, goodwill impairment, estimating the fair value of contingent consideration, estimating of valuation allowances and uncertain tax positions, and estimates associated with the assessment of impairment for long lived assets.
+These estimates and assumptions include revenue recognition, valuing equity securities in share-based payments, estimating expenses of contracted research organizations, estimating fair value of equity instruments recorded as derivative liabilities, estimating the useful lives of depreciable and amortizable assets, goodwill impairment, estimating the fair value of contingent consideration, estimating of valuation allowances and uncertain tax positions, and estimates associated with the assessment of impairment for long-lived assets.